 Meets 2 Times/Week - Tuesday/Thursday - .40 Credit each year.
-Grades 9, 10, 11, 12

 This class should be taken by students who enjoy singing and are also serious about learning to sing well in a choral setting.
 Students are expected to follow and sing from their voice part as written in three to four part choral music.
 Music of a variety of styles and origins will be sung, including classical, folk, pop, jazz, patriotic, Broadway, sacred, secular, and others.
 Opportunities for students to perform music of their choosing, with instructor approval, are provided in our annual Dessert Theatre.
-There are also opportunities for students to audition for solos and attend festivals.
+There are also opportunities for students to audition for solos and attend festivals, and audition for our select ensemble, Chamber Choir.
 Students are required to participate fully in each rehearsal and perform in a least two evening concerts, several school assembly programs, and possible community events.
 No audition for this group is required.

-782 - CLASS PIANO I Meets 5 Times/Week for 1st Semester - .5 Credit Grades 9, 10, 11, 12 No Prerequisite Fee: \$25.00
+782 - CLASS PIANO I

+Meets 5 Times/Week for 1st Semester - .5 Credit